lizeyujack/oceanship/Readme.md

 on the Deepship dataset.

 # Oceanship are available here:
-Oceanship(FG.)
-Dataset：Link: https://pan.baidu.com/s/19-K_QNvINT-ZlfHzd0HuSw password: 2fme
+- Oceanship(FG.) version: https://pan.baidu.com/s/19-K_QNvINT-ZlfHzd0HuSw password: 2fme

-Oceanship(Full) Dataset is coming soon.
+- Oceanship(Full) version: is coming soon.

-Oceanship(CG.): We will not upload Oceanship(CG.), but you can calculate by doing: Oceanship(Full) - Oceanship(FG.).
+- Oceanship(CG.) version: We will not upload Oceanship(CG.), but you can get by doing: Oceanship(Full) - Oceanship(FG.).